Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Introduction

+A second contribution of this work concerns the application of the chilled sampling method to the specific meteorological example of interest.
+The chilled sampling is tuned using an {efficient preconditioning} of gradient-based MCMC simulations.
+The preconditioning is based on the prior family itself but with possibly differently adjusted hyper-parameters.
+More precisely, the prior distribution considered in this work is given by a two-dimensional isotropic fractional Brownian motion (fBm) with two hyper-parameters (point variance and Hurst coefficient) that are tuned in advance using expert knowledge.

-Considering the (intermediate) tempered posterior distributions, we focus in our numerical simulations on evaluating, on the one hand, the precision of the AMV estimates with respect to the ground truth and, on the other hand, their uncertainty estimates.
+We focus in our numerical simulations on evaluating, on the one hand, the precision of the AMV estimates with respect to the ground truth and, on the other hand, their uncertainty estimates.
 In the perspective of integrating precision and uncertainty in a single measure, we propose several evaluation criteria, which are optimal in a certain sense.
 They take the form of a weighted average of the errors, where the optimal weights are functions of the error estimates.
 Using these criteria, we are specifically interested in the short-term trend toward convergence of MCMC algorithms, as the simulation budget available in a meteorological operational procedure is insufficient to achieve full convergence.
 Since the MAP estimate computed by deterministic optic flow procedures generally differs from the optimal Bayesian estimate, a budget-constrained MCMC simulation starting from such a deterministic estimate often remains dependent on the initial condition.

 In addition to an increase in estimation accuracy of the point-wise mean and variance, {our criteria indicate} that there is a significant gain (as temperature decreases) in terms of the convergence speed of MCMC algorithms.
-Since the {proposed tempering leaves the quadratic approximation of the log-density posterior invariant}, this acceleration is caused exclusively by the attenuation of nonlinearities in the gradient of the log-density posterior (presumably in the slower directions).
-Furthermore, the experiments conducted did not exhibit any notable empirical discrepancies between the variance maps of the AMVs computed either with the proposed local approximation of the posterior distribution or with the exact distribution.

-The relevance of the proposed tempered approximation of the posterior distribution goes beyond the case of (almost) Gaussian posteriors, {although determining sufficient conditions ensuring the quality of this approximation remains an open problem.}
+Since the {proposed chilling leaves the quadratic approximation of the log-density posterior invariant}, this acceleration is caused exclusively by the attenuation of nonlinearities in the gradient of the log-density posterior (presumably in the slower directions).
+On the basis of our experiments, we conjecture that the relevance of the proposed chilled approximation of the posterior distribution goes beyond the case of (almost) Gaussian posteriors, although the determination of sufficient conditions guaranteeing the quality of this approximation remains an open problem.